SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/faq.md

 You can either stop the process using the port, or change the metrics port that your collector uses.
 See [Accessing the collector's metrics](#accessing-the-collectors-metrics) section above.

+#### When I change the name of the collector in the configuration file and redeploy I see a new collector in the Sumo UI

+Changing the collector's name will result in re-registering the collector with Sumo Logic.
+The original collector will turn "inactive" soon after the change and will allow you to delete the collector in the Sumo UI.

 #### How do I uninstall the Sumo OpenTelemetry Collector?